nedpals/python-code-runner/README.md

 # python-code-runner
-A simple web server for running python code snippets.
-Originally meant as a way to run python code snippets in Slidev presentations, but can be used in other applications as well.
+A simple web server for running Python code snippets in the browser.
+Originally meant as a way to run python code snippets in Slidev presentations, but can be used in other web-based applications as well.

 ## Features
 - Run python code snippets in the browser.